 Written byRivers Wong

-Things never happen to you may occur someday.
-So, you may wonder how to protect my Mac from viruses or malware?
+Things that never happen to you may occur someday.
+So, you may wonder how to protect my Mac from viruses or malware.
 Is there a way to keep my MacBook secure?
 The answer is yes.
 In this article, we list everything you should know to safeguard your Mac.
 Read on for more details!

 Table of Contents: